Search

 Tools for Video Data Collection, Machine Learning and Annotation

 Popular open-source tools to record video footage include OBS Studio or VirtualDub.
-However, storing the raw frames without quality loss is surprisingly challenging since downsampling (reducing the bit rate), rescaling, converting could alter the image quality and ultimately result in poor algorithm performance.
+However, storing the raw frames without quality loss is surprisingly challenging since downsampling (reducing the bit rate), rescaling, and converting could alter the image quality and ultimately result in poor algorithm performance.

-When you use an end-to-end computer vision platform such as Viso Suite, you can collect, store and annotate data in one place.
+When you use an end-to-end computer vision platform such as Viso Suite, you can collect, store, and annotate data in one place.
 This likely provides the best results because you can collect highly relevant data from devices to which the trained AI model is later deployed.
 This means you need a small image dataset to train your ML model and achieve better efficiency and machine learning performance of custom computer vision solutions.

 computer vision image annotation cvat in Viso Suite